alecksandr26/HashTableFile/README.md

 # HashTableFile
 A simple program that uses a file as a map to map data by a given hash function.
 ## Todo:
-- Fix some bugs
-- Create better tests
+- Create better tests!!!
 - Start creating some documentation
+- Add the fuetures to manipulate the deletions in the files